carmoy/rpi_sec/README.md

 <img src="figs/pi_box.jpg" alt="Pi box in case" width="250px"/>

+### Issues
+* The power adapter has loose connection to the Pi board.
+A slight touch on the power cord might cause Raspberry Pi shutdown.

 ## USB Webcam

 I bought a [Logitech C270 webcam](https://www.amazon.com/dp/B004FHO5Y6).
 The Raspberry Pi board has four USB ports, and I connected the webcam to one of them.